otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/04-postgresql-and-object-relational-mapper.md

 The `X-Frame-Options` response header is used to prevent clickjacking attacks.
 It is used to prevent the browser from displaying the page in a frame or iframe.
 For example, if the `X-Frame-Options` response header is set to `DENY`, the browser will not display the page in a frame or iframe.

-To set the `X-Frame-Options` response header, add the following code to the `app.js` file (in the root directory).
+To set the `X-Frame-Options` response header, add the following code to the `app.mjs` file (in the root directory).

 ```javascript
 // This should be declared under the setXContentTypeOptions function